Selph-Made-Solutions/CODStatusBot/README.md

 This command will open a modal where you can enter:
 - Account Title: A name to identify the account
 - SSO Cookie: The Single Sign-On cookie associated with your Activision account
+- EZ-Captcha API Key (optional): Your personal API key for unlimited use

 ### /removeaccount